-While the combination of HMMs and Gaussian mixture models (HMM/GMM) has been extremely successful, there are some key assumptions made that are not appropriate for speech modeling.
+While the combination of HMMs and Gaussian mixture models (HMM/GMM) has been extremely successful, there are some key assumptions made that are not appropriate for modeling of speech symbols.

 - 1. The assumption of conditional independence (i.e. that all probabilities in the system are conditioned only on the current state) is clearly false.
 The probability of an acoustic observation given a particular state is highly correlated with both past and future observations.
 Most HMM systems account for this by including derivative features in the observation vector [5], thus breaking the model of conditional independence.
-Ideally, one would want to condition the distribution itself on the acoustic context, but that is impractical in conventional systems. - The HMM/GMM system makes assumptions about the parametric form of the underlying distribution which may lead to a poor match to the true underlying distribution. - 3.
-Maximum likelihood approaches do not improve the discriminative abilities of the model.
+Ideally, one would want to condition the distribution itself on the acoustic context, but that is impractical in conventional systems. - 2.
+The HMM/GMM system makes assumptions about the parametric form of the underlying distribution which may lead to a poor match with the true underlying distribution.
+To some extent, this can be mitigated by increasing the number of mixtures in the GMM, however.

+3. Maximum likelihood approaches do not improve the discriminative abilities of the model.
 In other words, the ML approach maximizes the probability of the correct model while implicitly ignoring the probability of the incorrect model.
 Ideally, the training approach should force the model toward in-class training examples while simultaneously driving the model away from out-of-class training examples.
 Methods such as maximum mutual information [21,22] and minimum classification error [23] have been developed to incorporate discriminative training directly into the standard HMM/GMM framework.
 However, their success has been limited due primarily to their considerable computational costs [22].

-1.3.
+2.3.
 Connectionist Speech Recognition